pitchmuc/aepp/docs/dataTypeManager.md

 * enumType: OPTIONAL: If your field is an enum, indicates whether it is an enum (True) or suggested values (False)\
 possible kwargs:
 * defaultPath : Define which path to take by default for adding new field on tenant.
 Default "property", possible alternative : "customFields"
+* description : The description of the field

 ### removeField
 Remove a field from the definition based on the path provided.\